Apply to the Program

 Provide official copies of all past college transcripts directly to the radiography program director.
 Transcripts are not shared between the program and admissions; therefore, each area will need separate copies.
 Only those science and math courses taken within the last five years will be considered (Spring 2018 to present).

-Make an appointment for an eight-hour observation in a radiology department (it is recommended that at least four hours of this requirement be completed in a hospital setting, if possible).
-Provide both Pre-admission Observation forms (Guidelines/Acceptance and Evaluation) to the supervising technologist for completion.
-These forms will be available with the application.
+Next, make an appointment for an eight-hour observation in a radiology department (it is recommended that at least four hours of this requirement be completed in a hospital setting, if possible).

 It is recommended that students review the application questions prior to completing their clinical observations.
 In addition, students are requested to dress appropriately (i.e., interview attire) for their observations.